wp-plugins/knews/readme.txt

 **Why do you recommend configuring an SMTP account?**

 If sending is done by SMTP, the amount of e-mails reported as SPAM will drop.
-Knews sends the e-mails one by one by SMTP as you would, therefore guaranteeing a high rate of assured sending.
+Knews sends the e-mails one by one by SMTP as you would, therefore guaranteeing a high rate of assured sending. [(tutorial here)](http://www.knewsplugin.com/configure-smtp-submits/).

 **My newsletter must go out today, CRON doesn't work and I don't have enough entries in the website.**